Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 For a first Utah national park trip, Zion and Bryce are the easiest pair in southern Utah.
 Moab, Arches, Canyonlands, and Dead Horse Point make another strong pairing.
 A full Mighty Five trip usually needs more time and careful routing.

-Best Utah Road Trips
+Best Utah Road Trip Ideas

 Utah is one of the best road trip states in the United States.
 The scenery changes constantly, and the drives between destinations often become part of the experience.